A short film about Zelda Sayre Fitzgerald and a ghostly return home.

-The premise for the short film Zelda, Almost Home became quite simple: Zelda Sayre Fitzgerald, born in Montgomery, Alabama in 1900, lived a wild and tumultuous life with the author of The Great Gatsby, F. Scott Fitzgerald, whom she met in 1918.
-What if she came back today as a ghost?
+The premise for the short film Zelda, Almost Home is quite simple: Zelda Sayre Fitzgerald, born in Montgomery, Alabama in 1900, lived a wild and tumultuous life with the author of The Great Gatsby, F. Scott Fitzgerald, whom she met in 1918.
+What if she returns still as a ghost?

 The inspiration to shoot Zelda, Almost Home came from watching Vincent Laforet’s Reverie on YouTube.
 You’ll also notice there’s a hat tip to Damien Chazelle and his film La La Land— Zelda walks in front of a mural.
 Simon Cade from DSLR Guide has been a big influence and coach as well.
 (This is my first short film.
 I’m 51 years old.)

-So as you read and watch the film, please know, it is grounded in much less fantasy as you might first suspect.
+So as you read and watch the film, please know, that it is grounded in much less fantasy than you might first suspect.